|

 terrific free tool by Mike Lin (use the Standalone EXE version).

-This is the startup manager which we recommend most often.
+This is the startup manager

-- StartRight -
+StartRight -

 a fancier free tool, which can reorder and "space out" the startup programs with configurable delays